Michele Cappellari Python Programs

 The pure-python JamPy package only requires the scientific core packages NumPy, SciPy and Matplotlib.

-2.2 The JAM (cylindrical-only) PIC source code in the C language
+2.3 The JAM method (cylindrical-only) in the C language

 Note that the JAM Python code is extremely well vectorized.
 You should not assume the C version will be significantly faster without benchmarking with identical setup.
 Also note that the C version only implements the cylindrically aligned JAM solution, not the spherically-aligned one.
 Laura Watkins has translated the JAM procedures into the C language.
 Laura’s code is available here.